 Chicago Day Trips

-Ottawa is an easy 90-minute drive away from Chicago and a must-stop for every true Chicago dog.
+Ottawa is an easy 90-minute drive from Chicago and a must-stop for every true Chicago dog.
 With three state parks in the vicinity, you won’t get more fall foliage opportunities than this.
 Buffalo Rock State Park features nearly 300 acres of trails and riverside views, and a short 20 minutes away are lush, wooded Matthiessen and Starved Rock State Parks.
 Fill your days with hikes and adventures and take a snoozle at the dog-friendly Starved Rock Lodge.

 Pup’ll ruv going to Naperville for a day trip!
 Make your way to the Springbrook Prairie Forest Preserve to experience fall in native prairieland with your buddy.
-Then, let them explore it themselves off leash in the enclosed dog park.
+Then, let him explore it off leash in the enclosed dog park.
 It can get muddy, so don’t forget to bring a towel for later.
 Another perk of Naperville is its proximity to the granddaddy of fall foliage: the Morton Arboretum.
 Dogs are welcome on their special Dog Admission Days!